Port Timing, Peak Power RPM, + my Excel Porting Calculator

 Click here to read the basic rules about engine porting.

 Click here to read about using the Porting Calculator.
-Click here for its usage video.
+Click here for its two usage videos.

 You can find the actual peak power RPM of your bike by riding uphill and noting the speed at which the power starts to lessen.
 You can put a bicycle digital speedometer on any motorcycle and then calibrate it by wheel diameter.
 Use this formula after measuring rear wheel outer circumference in meters (.0254 x inches) and crank rotations per each rear wheel rotation in same gear that was used going uphill.
 (Do it with the spark plug out and the bike up on a stand.)